awslabs/aws-fpga-app-notes/NYC_Summit18_Developer_Workshop/SETUP.md

 1. Select Region **US-East (N. Virginia)**.
 The pull down is located in the upper right corner of the console.

-1. Launch an F1 Instance (f1.2xlarge) using the Latest 1.6.0 version of the [FPGA developer AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ) from the EC2 Console.
+1. Launch an F1 Instance (f1.2xlarge) using the Latest version of the [FPGA developer AMI 1.6.0](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ) from the EC2 Console.

     - Click on **Continue to Subscribe** button on upper right panel
     ![Remote](./images/setup_lab/Continue_to_Subscribe.png?raw=true)